Nvidia DLSS 5, fusing traditional rendering with gen AI

 Nvidia unveiled DLSS 5 at its GTC 2026 conference on Monday, calling it the company's most significant graphics breakthrough since real-time ray tracing debuted in 2018.
 The technology introduces a real-time neural rendering model that uses generative AI to enhance game visuals with photorealistic lighting and materials, targeting a fall 2026 release.

-CEO Jensen Huang described DLSS 5 as a fusion of two approaches to computing: structured 3D graphics data from game engines and probabilistic generative AI models trained to produce photorealistic output.
-During the keynote, Huang described Nvidia as "the house that GeForce made" and walked through the platform's history before introducing DLSS 5, framing the technology as a continuation of the trajectory that brought CUDA and AI computing into the mainstream.
+DLSS 5 fuses two approaches to computing: structured 3D graphics data from game engines and probabilistic generative AI models.
+CEO Jensen Huang framed the combination as the core of the technology during the keynote.
+Huang described Nvidia as "the house that GeForce made" and walked through the platform's history before introducing DLSS 5.

 What DLSS 5 does differently